mattmaynes2/aria/reports/final/3-Technical/2-Details/05-Nonfunctional.md

 ##### Device Communication Range {-}

-Devices must be able to communicate wirelessly using the network.
+Devices must be able to communicate with the system hub using a wireless network.
 The range of communication must be sufficiently large that devices can be placed anywhere in an average home.
 The smart home devices will need to be capable of receiving and transmitting data using this network with enough range.

-The distance between nodes in our system must be no more than 50 meters.
-The will allow for any protocol to communicate with the necessary nodes.
+Supported protocols should allow a centrally located hub to communicate with any device that is within a range of at least 50 square meters

 ##### System Responsiveness {-}